Ginger Skillet

 • 2 cups Bitter Gourd , washed, seeds removed and chopped, (275g or a medium bitter gourd)

-• 1 tbsp Sambar Powder , adjust based on the spiciness of the sambar powder you use
+• 1 tablespoon Sambar Powder , adjust based on the spiciness of the sambar powder you use

-• 1 tsp Rock Salt , adjust to taste
+• 1 teaspoon Rock Salt , adjust to taste

 • 2 cups Water